linda00129/SI507-finalproject/README.md

 # SI507-final project

-## Oregon Educational Institute Nearby Food Search System
+## The Oregon Educational Institute Nearby Food Search System
 ### About the program
 This program enables users to: